 Smoothies can be great grab-and-on-the-go breakfasts.
 But they do require a little of advanced prep.
 You can make a big batch of smoothies at the beginning of the week, pour them in jars, and then freeze them.
 The night before you want to enjoy a smoothie, pop it into the refrigerator to thaw overnight.
 Mason Jars and Smoothies can help make breakfast simple.

 It’s ready to go in the morning!
 The best part of this smoothie hack?
 You only have to wash that pesky blender once!
-Check out some recipes here!
+Check out this cranberry orange smoothie recipe!

 5. Tortilla roll-up